drlove/surgical-docs/README.md

 ## Text-Expander for Surgical Charting

-With ever increasing demands on physician time, we need to make use of technology to increase efficiency.
+This builds on the excellent work of Dr Bill Ressl (github.com/wressl/medical-docs).
-If we can spend less time on typing, we can spend more time listening and caring for our patients.
+The ability to perform copy-paste is an important function for doctors using electronic medical records.

-Many electronic medical records (EMRs) provide the ability to create templates or stamps.
+Unfortunately, copy-paste comes with tremendous risk and privacy concerns when data from one patient is copy-pasted into another.

-Some of these functions actually work pretty well within each system.
+A viable alternative to copy-paste are template.
-However, they all require considerable investment in time to set up, and collaboration on development is limited.
+Templates may be shared within a group but seldom more widely.

-Templates may be shared within a clinic but seldom more widely.
+To some extent, templates contribute to data interoperability.

-Using a tool like espanso allows us to define templates/stamps and automatic text expansion independent of any EMR.
+From Dr Ressl: "Using a tool like espanso allows us to define templates/stamps and automatic text expansion independent of any EMR.
 This means you can document in a similar manner across different sites, even if they are using different EMRs.
-It also means a community of interested individuals can collaborate to create a library that is likely to be more complete and useful than anything any individual can maintain on their own.
+It also means a community of interested individuals can collaborate to create a library that is likely to be more complete and useful than anything any individual can maintain on their own."

 ## Installation